MicrosoftDocs/win32/desktop-src/direct3dhlsl/dcl-tgsm-structured--sm5---asm-.md

 ---
 title: dcl\_tgsm\_structured (sm5 - asm)
-description: Declare a reference to a region of shared memory space available to the compute shader’s thread group.
-The memory is viewed as an array of structures. ms.assetid: 'C42CD506-58EB-4740-8403-3F9BF29F0CAE'
+description: Declare a reference to a region of shared memory space available to the compute shader s thread group.
+The memory is viewed as an array of structures. ms.assetid: C42CD506-58EB-4740-8403-3F9BF29F0CAE ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # dcl\_tgsm\_structured (sm5 - asm)

-Declare a reference to a region of shared memory space available to the compute shader’s thread group.
+Declare a reference to a region of shared memory space available to the compute shader s thread group.
 The memory is viewed as an array of structures.